Early Years Foundation Stage Curriculum

-We teach a topic-based curriculum on a two-year cycle.
-The whole school has a theme each term, and each class has a topic linked to that theme, around which most of their learning is based.
+We teach a topic-based curriculum on a two-year cycle, which covers the National Curriculum for all subjects, and the Surrey Agreed Syllabus for Religious Education.
 There are some lessons which are taught more discretely, but we try to make links between areas of learning wherever possible, to make it more meaningful for the children and help them transfer their skills and knowledge between subjects.

 We have a wide range of reading books in school and use book bands to help track the children’s progress.
 Information about the book-bands can be downloaded here.